Why we believe effective sustainable engagement requires a truly holistic approach and a focus on quality over quantity.

 Importantly, we believe the engagement process needs to be a holistic partnership between the stewardship, ESG research and wider investment teams.
 As stewards of the companies they have invested in, members of our investment team take the lead in strategic engagements.
 Within our responsible investment team, the ESG research team provides support and subject-matter expertise on environmental and social considerations, shares guidance on best-practice expectations, and advises as to how a company fares on these versus its peers.
 The stewardship team provides governance-related support and expertise, and based on initial conversations with the investment team, we may choose to engage as an individual team, or in partnership.

-A current example where the teams are working in tandem is a continuing engagement with a FTSE 100 company which recently appointed an activist investor to its board.
+A current example where the teams are working in tandem is a continuing engagement with a UK-based company which recently appointed an activist investor to its board.
 We met the chair to understand whether the appointment had affected board dynamics or the execution of strategies at a time when the company faces significant pressure to deliver on its sustainability targets.
 All three teams (ESG research, stewardship and the wider investment team) were also involved when we met a US technology giant earlier this year to understand how it processes employee feedback and manages its relationship with its staff.
 In advance of the dialogue with the company, collaboration across our teams is crucial in planning our approach to research, engagement and voting.

 An obvious example of a potential ‘red flag’ is if we see a significant gap between the current operations of a heavy carbon-emitting company and a net-zero scenario.
-Our approach to net zero is to focus on the financed emissions in the portfolios we manage, and to scrutinise the credibility of companies’ transition plans.
+Our approach to net zero is to focus on the financed emissions in the portfolios we manage, and to scrutinize the credibility of companies’ transition plans.
 This approach, as with many of our sustainability-focused engagements, seeks commitment and leadership from all levels of an organisation.
 Having multiple company touchpoints for engagements (the board, executive management and business unit heads) enables us to get a sense of how consistent this commitment is, and how credible the team is.
 Both at Newton and in previous roles, I have sat in many conversations with boards where I have sensed that sustainability boxes were merely being ticked, with issues not being deemed as pressing.
 At Newton, we have walked away from engagements where we have judged that our recommended changes to help minority shareholders have been ignored.

 As active rather than passive investors, we believe we can have a far more investment-led conversation with a company to explain the changes we would like to see, and, pertinently, how we believe the company can enhance its business model.
 This approach has been effective for selected energy companies.

-Quality of engagement
+Quality of Engagement

 We are in the process of setting multi-year engagement targets with our investment teams as they take an increasingly prominent role in the sustainable engagement process, and we are shifting our focus to allocate greater resources to companies where we believe we can genuinely unlock value or reduce risks.
 In our view, there has been a historic tendency in our industry to measure quality of stewardship by the number of votes against management at shareholder meetings, or in terms of the number of companies or scale of assets under management covered by the engagement.
 By shifting our emphasis to strategic engagement, we are focusing more on the quality of the impact we can have, rather than simply hitting an abstract target.